Gratitude Journals for Kids | Children's Bureau

 Gratitude Journals for Kids

-Gratitude for Kids: What is a Gratitude Journal?
+Gratitude for Kids: What Is a Gratitude Journal?

-How to Put it into Practice
+How To Put It Into Practice

 There truly is no wrong way to fill a gratitude journal, but here are some tips to teach your children the value of appreciation: